milesdwilliams15/milesdwilliams15.github.io/_posts/2024-05-01-xi-correlation-coefficient.md

 included in the nonlinear plot to summarize the nonlinear fit for the data provided by a more flexible generalized additive model (GAM) versus a linear model.
 We can see a few features of ξ immediately.
-First, it appears to be more conservative than ρ when the data are truly linear ($\xi < \rho$).
+First, it appears to be more conservative than ρ when the data are truly linear (ξ
+\< ρ).
 In the paper by Chatterjee, he says this is the one major limitation of this correlation coefficient.
 By contrast, ξ redeems itself by its power to detect that the nonlinear data has a correlation that is equally as strong as that observed in the linear data.
 If anything, the estimate of ξ for the data on the right shows that the